 How Does a Circuit Breaker Work?

-In electrical systems, a circuit breaker is a fundamental component within an electrical or circuit breaker panel.
-Its primary function is to protect electrical circuits from overloads, short circuits, and other electrical faults that could lead to damage or safety hazards.
-A basic circuit breaker consists of two main parts: a switch and a tripping mechanism.
-The circuit breaker interrupts the electric circuit, operating as automatically operated electrical switches to protect the overloaded circuit.
+In any electrical setup, a circuit breaker is a vital part of the breaker or circuit panel.
+Its main job is to shield your circuits from overloads, short circuits, or other faults that could cause havoc or pose risks.
+Basically, it consists of a switch and a tripping mechanism.
+It cuts off the electric circuit automatically when things go awry to safeguard the circuit.

 When an electrical circuit experiences an abnormal surge in current, such as during an overload or short circuit, the circuit breaker quickly detects the deviation.
 It responds by tripping - interrupting the flow of electrical current to the circuit.
 This immediate action will prevent overheating and potential damage to the electrical wiring, power source or connected devices.